Royals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Royals have a record of 4-3.
+- In seven games as the underdog over the last 10 matchups, the Royals have posted a mark of 4-3.

-- In their previous 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 4-6-0 when it comes to hitting the over.

 Royals Betting Records & Stats

-- The Royals have won in 11, or 31.4%, of the 35 contests they have been named as odds-on underdogs this year.
+- The Royals have come away with 11 wins in the 36 contests they have been listed as the underdogs in this season.

-- Kansas City has been at least a +195 moneyline underdog four times this season, but was upset in all of those games.
+- Kansas City has a record of 2-15 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

-- The Royals have an implied victory probability of 33.9% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Royals have a 41.7% chance of walking away with the win.

-- Kansas City and its opponents have hit the over in 19 of its 39 games with a total this season.
+- Kansas City and its opponents have gone over the total this season in 19 of its 40 opportunities.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.